ephraimduncan/awesome-developer-dictionary/README.md

 - **Object-Oriented Programming**: A programming paradigm that organizes software design around data, or objects, rather than functions and logic.
 - **On-Premises**: On-premises is the software and technology that is located within the physical confines of an enterprise – often in the company's data center (installing and running software on hardware located within the premises of the company) – as opposed to running remotely on hosted servers or in the cloud.
 - **operator**: a symbol that tells the compiler or interpreter to perform specific mathematical, relational or logical operation and produce final result.
+- **operating system**: An operating system, or OS, is a type of software that enables the user to run applications on a device.
+- **open source software**: Open source software (OSS) is software that is distributed with its source code, making it available for use, modification, and distribution with its original rights.
+OSS typically includes a license that allows programmers to modify the software to best fit their needs and control how the software can be distributed.
 - **OOTB**: “Out of the Box.”
 Also known as “Off the Shelf.”
 These are the ready-made, plug-and-play options for features and functions that you can download and install without the need to customize or configure.

 ## P